furkanpeker/Database-Management/README.md

-This repo has created to add works about DBMS into it.
+This repo covers the works about Database Management.